-While some professionals and businesses blog to share knowledge, gain exposure, and build a network, many hobbyists just want to share their lives online in a format deeper than social media allows.
+While some professionals and businesses blog to share knowledge, gain exposure, and build a network, or add a revenue stream, many hobbyists just want to share their lives online in a format deeper than social media allows.

 Because blogging is such an accessible way to get online, you can start a blog with very little tech experience.
 All you need is a domain, web hosting, and blogging software.
 Most hosts help you through the setup process, and we’ve collected a list of our favorites for specific services.

 With such a massive market for beginner website owners and aspiring bloggers, hosting providers go to amazing lengths to make the path to a new website as foolproof as possible.
-You’d be hard-pressed to find a host who doesn’t have 1-click installations of the top blogging platforms — in fact, some even come with WordPress pre-installed.
+You’d be hard-pressed to find a host that doesn’t have one-click installations of the top blogging platforms — in fact, some even come with WordPress pre-installed.

 I’ve always gone straight to WordPress for all my blogging needs, but the open-source platform certainly doesn’t have a monopoly on blogs.
 In addition to commonly included website builders, such as Weebly and Wix, many hosts have invested resources in crafting their own site builders and blogging tools.

 Let’s be honest — WordPress reigns supreme when it comes to blogging.
-The highly customizable content management system powers 26% of the web, and 500 new WordPress sites are created each day.
+The highly customizable content management system powers roughly a third of all websites and at least 500 new WordPress sites are created each day.

 However, that’s not to say that other options aren’t worth exploring.
-If you want to take the path less traveled, check out b2evolution or the blogging tools of site builders.
+If you want to take the path less traveled, check out b2evolution, Medium, or the blogging tools of site builders.

 You can take two different routes to hosting WordPress.
 Signing up through WordPress.com will give you a free account and a very basic blog hosted at YourName.WordPress.com.